content-services/zest/release/docs/ContainerContainerPushRepositoryResponse.md

 NewContainerContainerPushRepositoryResponseWithDefaults instantiates a new ContainerContainerPushRepositoryResponse object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHref() string`

-GetLatestVersionHref returns the LatestVersionHref field if non-nil, zero value otherwise.

-### GetLatestVersionHrefOk

-`func (o *ContainerContainerPushRepositoryResponse) GetLatestVersionHrefOk() (*string, bool)`

-GetLatestVersionHrefOk returns a tuple with the LatestVersionHref field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) SetLatestVersionHref(v string)`

-SetLatestVersionHref sets LatestVersionHref field to given value.

-### HasLatestVersionHref

-`func (o *ContainerContainerPushRepositoryResponse) HasLatestVersionHref() bool`

-HasLatestVersionHref returns a boolean if a field has been set.

 ### GetRetainRepoVersions